mattrussell2/15-docker/README.md

 Enter your eecs `utln` when prompted.

 ## Build the container
 Great!
 Now, we have the blueprint for the container, but we need to build it.
-In `VSCode`,
+In `VSCode`

 *  Press `CTRL/CMD+ SHIFT + p` [CTRL on windows, CMD on mac]
 *  Search for `Remote-containers: Open Folder in Container`